-a) Pattern numbers 21, 24, and 304 (304 cannot be selected on the MVE-8000A).

-- 5 To invert the mask source, press [Invert], turning it on. - 6 Set the modifiers for the mask pattern as required.
+- a) Pattern numbers 21, 24, and 304 - 5 To invert the mask source, press [Invert], turning it on. - 6 Set the modifiers for the mask pattern as required.

 a) When a minus value is specified, the picture is extended in the vertical direction.
 When a plus value is specified, the picture is extended in the horizontal direction.